 Prospective African Cultural Studies Students

-One of the main requirements for this major is four semesters of an African language.
+Beginning in fall 2023, the African Cultural Studies major will require two semesters of an African language.
 For this reason, interested students should keep in mind that study abroad provides a number of options that can accomplish different goals, depending on the student’s interest.

 - Intensive language study: typically offered in summer, these programs are designed to provide language instruction as the sole focus.
 While there will always be a cultural component, the intent of this experience is to rapidly improve language acquisition.
-This option is a good one for students who may have chosen this major a little later in their four-year plan.
-Intensive programs enable students to catch up quickly while ensuring a solid foundation of language study.
+Students can usually expect to complete two semesters of language through these programs.

-While language study is a significant component of the major, study of literature and culture are equally as important.
+While language study is significant, study of literature and culture are equally as important.
 Study abroad also offers students the opportunity to explore a wide variety of coursework in the humanities and social sciences and, most often, these courses will be taught in English.
 Students can certainly focus on these types of courses while abroad, perhaps having fulfilled the language requirement already and/or taking a break from language study.

 To find out about all these options, the locations and timing, be sure to attend the many events hosted throughout the year by the Study Abroad office.
 Students who have narrowed down their choices should consult both with the Study Abroad advisor assigned to the specific program locations as well as meeting with the major advisor.